mkmpok/Weather-ForecastingUsingPython/README.md

 FLASK_SECRET_KEY="Your_key"
-you will get this by typing this in your terminal "python -c "import secrets; print(secrets.token_hex(16))""
+you will get this by typing this in your terminal "python -c "import secrets; print(secrets.token_hex(16))"" NOTE:- put these api keys in file named as ".env"

 5)Run the Program=
 python app.py